MEET THE BOARD

 Nathan Jones, President

-Born in Wales, Nathan Jones moved to Los Angeles in 2001 to play rugby for the Santa Monica Rugby
+Born in Wales, Nathan moved to Los Angeles in 2001 to play rugby for the Santa Monica Rugby

 Born in Wales, Nathan Jones moved to Los Angeles in 2001 to play rugby for the Santa Monica Rugby Club and work in the construction industry.
 In 2005, Nathan started working in Malibu, building a home for celebrities Brooke Burke and David Charvet in Serra Retreat, an exclusive neighborhood in Malibu.
 This project developed into a friendship with